stv8/seanvillars/content/posts/pausing-skateboardle.md

 ### Closing Thoughts

 I have been anxious to write this up as I know I have built quite a dedicated audience around the game and am sorry to let you down.
 I am so very stoked to have seen the growth and to see people playing it every day.
-My goal was to make something people enjoyed which could spark a little bit of joy in their day, and I feel confiden saying that was achieved.
+My goal was to make something people enjoyed which could spark a little bit of joy in their day, and I feel confident saying that was achieved.

 I want to thank everyone for playing and allowing me to curate `Skateboardle`, but the time has come for me to get some time back.
 Also this will allow me to continue improving [SkateVideoSite](https://skatevideosite.com) more often.